 - Baking powder

 There are two steps in making these cookies, the first step is mixing while the second one is rolling and filling.
 I highly recommend allowing the dough to rest overnight or for a minimum of 2 hours in the refrigerator.

 Firstly, sift together the flour, baking powder, and sugar then mix in the butter until the flour resembles a coarse meal.
 Next, add the vegetable oil and water and mix until you have a smooth dough.
 And lastly, divide the dough into 4 equal parts, wrap each part in plastic wrap, and place them in the refrigerator.

-- It is very important not to over mix the dough.
-Once all the ingredients come together into a big messy lumps of dough stop the mixer and bring it all together with your hands.
+Please note that it is very important not to over mix the dough, otherwise, we will end up with tough and chewy cookies.
+Once all the ingredients come together into a big messy lump of dough, stop the mixer and bring it all together with your hands.

 One more thing…

 Don’t forget to tag @OneSarcasticBaker on Instagram if you bake this recipe.
 Would love to see your creations!